PascPeli/Puma-Robot-Simulation/README.md

 ####  Display Denavit-Hartenberg parameters and final <sup>0</sup><sub>6</sub>T transform matrix
 Another important addition is the ability to display the Denavit-Hartenberg parameter and especially the final <sup>0</sup><sub>6</sub>T transform matrix.
 Although their role is auxiliary, they give an educational tone and complement the graphical environment.

 The Denavit-Hartenberg parameter table displays the parameters of each link of the robot.
 In the Transformation matrix table, we can see all the values of the homogeneous 06T transformation.
-Many times these values can be used to verify and correlate the solutions of the two kinematic problems, but not always as the inverse solution is not always unique.
+Many times these values can be used to verify and correlate the solutions of the two kinematics problems, but not always as the inverse solution is not always unique.

 A button (DH&T matrix) was implemented in the graphical interface to show or hide these two tables.